aaron-vong/Senior-Project/README.md

 * CSS3 – Styling and layout

-* JavaScript – Interactivity and logic
+* Python – Interactivity and logic

 * Roboflow – ASL image recognition and gesture tracking